San Antonio Scaffolding Accident Attorney

 In Texas, where construction accidents are alarmingly common, these statistics ring true.
 Every year, we see construction workers, bystanders, and others who needlessly suffer due to unsafe construction practices, defective equipment, and scaffolding collapses throughout the state.
 While nothing can negate the trauma you and your family have been through, the good news is you could be entitled to financial compensation for your medical bills, lost wages, and pain and suffering.

-If you or someone you love was injured in a scaffolding accident in the San Antonio area, reach out to our attorneys at the Law Offices of Pat Maloney, P.C.
+If you or your loved one was injured in a scaffolding accident in the San Antonio area, reach out to an attorney at the Law Offices of Pat Maloney.
 Since 1953, we have been providing aggressive, client-focused representation to those injured in serious accidents, as well as the families of those wrongfully killed.
 To date, our team has recovered millions of dollars for our clients and has maintained a 99% success rate in the cases we handle.

 Scaffolding is a fundamental piece of equipment for most construction jobs.
 Unfortunately, it can also pose a serious hazard to workers and others in the vicinity when it is defective, improperly installed, or when workers are negligent, reckless, or careless on and around scaffolding.